Orbitist/orbitist.github.io/_posts/2014-05-13-about-orbitist.md

 And it's not just places-- it's us too.
 We often fail to look at ourselves objectively.
 Maps trump our vainness and let us see humanity from above.
 Maps are powerful-- they change minds.

 Orbitist.com was built with the notion that important information should be made easy to consume and as relevant as possible.
-Our mission is to educate people by displaying the world in inspiring and epic terms.
+Our mission is to educate people by displaying the world in inspiring and epic ways.
 We do this with maps built on open source tools.

 ##Here's why our maps work